 - It is common for the eye to feel scratchy or the feeling of a small pebble.
 Keep the eye closed.
 This should resolve within 12-24 hours. - Keep the plastic shield covering the eye at all times until you are seen for your first postoperative appointment.
 You may carefully lift it if drops need to be applied.
 As an added precaution, continue wearing the shield when sleeping for the first week. - Use Tylenol for any pain or discomfort.
 The usual dose is two, 500 mg pills every six hours. - If you experience decreased vision, severe pain or headache, nausea, or vomiting, within the first 24 hours call Dr. Jackson immediately, even if it is a weekend or late at night. - Your surgeon can best be reached by calling the office number (928) 753-2106 at all hours, including after hours, as the on-call service has several ways to get in contact with your surgeon. - Keep your activity to a low level.
-No strenuous exercise or heavy lifting (30 lbs. or more) for 3 days. - Do not rub or put any pressure against your eye. - Because sedating medications may still be in your system, avoid driving, alcohol, operating equipment or machinery, and making important decisions for 24 hours after your procedure. - You may bathe or shower tomorrow.
+No strenuous exercise or heavy lifting (30 lbs. or more) for 3 days. - Do not rub or put any pressure against your eye. - Because sedating medications may still be in your system, avoid driving, alcohol, operating equipment or machinery, and making important decisions for 24 hours after your procedure. - No reading.
+Working on the computer, or watching TV for 24 hours. - You may bathe or shower tomorrow.
 Be careful to not get soap or water in the operated eye.
 You may remove the shield briefly if necessary during this time, but avoid rubbing the eye. - Most importantly, if you have any questions or problems CALL US IMMEDIATELY.
+We are available 24/7.
+The sooner a diagnosis the sooner to treat any possible issues.